The following requirements must be adhered to:

 Entry/Return Procedures and Deadlines

-- Entries must be prepared and shipped tot he specific requirements listed.
+- Entries must be prepared and shipped to the specific requirements listed.
 Entries must be received by 5:00 p.m. on January 25, 2014 at the East Carolina Wildfowl Guild Office, 408 Channel Run, Washington, NC 27889.
-Judging of the entries will take place on January 28, 2014, begining at 10:00 a.m. at the Civic Center, Washington, North Carolina. the public is invited and encouraged to attend.
+Judging of the entries will take place on January 28, 2014, beginning at 10:00 a.m. at the Civic Center, Washington, North Carolina.
+The public is invited and encouraged to attend.

 - Entries will not be considered complete without a signed Artist Agreement and a $50.00 Entry Fee received at the time of the entry submission.
 Please attach a copy of the agreement to your entry fee.

 - If the artist would like to have the entry returned, FedEx or UPS parcel service is recommended.
 A prepaid mailing label must be included which should include prepaid shipping insurance.
 The cost of return shipping from Washington, N.C.
 U.S. Post Office tends to be more costly than delivery to Washington, N.C.
 Do not send stamps.
 If return postage is not included, the entry will not be returned.